-The Spinach Can & the Journey to Understand My Father
+The Spinach Can: A Journey to Understand My Father

 Like countless small children, I idolized my father.
 I couldn’t wait for him to get home from work at the end of his day.
 He wasn’t precisely the Norman Rockwell image of a father, but he had no equal to me.